Our experts are here to help

 5. Adjust Settings Seasonally

-Appliance settings should also be adjusted according to the seasons.
-In winter, set back thermostats when away to save on heating costs.
+You should adjust appliance settings with the seasons.
+In winter, turning down thermostats when you’re out can save on heating costs.

 In summer, raise the AC unit a few degrees to decrease runtime.
 Check dryer vents before and after wet seasons to ensure they are clear of obstructions from insect nests or debris blocking exhaust.

-Some appliances like heat pumps, water heaters, and water softeners may require basic adjustments or rollover of settings in transitional spring or fall periods.
+Some appliances, such as heat pumps, water heaters, and water softeners, may require basic adjustments or setting rollovers during transitional spring or fall periods.
 Taking 2 minutes to tweak controls helps appliances function as efficiently as possible when demands change with the weather.

 Proper seasonal settings enhance performance and cut operational expenses over time.
-Remember balances and thermostats when temperatures fluctuate outdoors.
+When temperatures fluctuate outdoors, remember balances and thermostats.

 6. Replace Parts Proactively

 Instead of waiting until the breakdown, replacing consumable appliance parts according to the owner’s manual schedule can help things run more smoothly.
-Items like air conditioner or refrigerator seals, furnace belts and filters are not expensive to purchase but are critical.
+Items like air conditioner or refrigerator seals, furnace belts and filters are not expensive but critical.

 When seals or belts crack with age, it causes system inefficiencies or failures.
 Most manufacturers recommend a two-year cycle for consumables.